backstage/backstage/plugins/events-backend-module-bitbucket-server/README.md

 Welcome to the `events-backend-module-bitbucket-server` backend plugin!

-This plugin is a module for the `events-backend` backend plugin and extends it with an `BitbucketServerEventRouter`.
+This package is a module for the `events-backend` backend plugin and extends the event system with an `BitbucketServerEventRouter`.

 The event router will subscribe to the topic `bitbucketServer` and route the events to more concrete topics based on the value